 Coprocessors which are loaded in this way will be active on all regions of all tables.
-These are the system coprocessor introduced earlier.
-The first listed coprocessors will be assigned the priority Coprocessor.Priority.SYSTEM.
+These are also called system Coprocessor.
+The first listed Coprocessors will be assigned the priority Coprocessor.
+Priority.
+SYSTEM.
 Each subsequent coprocessor in the list will have its priority value incremented by one (which reduces its priority, because priorities have the natural sort order of Integers).